data-to-insight/ssd-data-model/README.md

 ### Data objects

-The datamodel is described using [YAML][yaml], which is designed to be a "human friendly" data format, offering a more readable structure than such as XML/JSON, a reduced storage/processing footprint and in combination with Git provides an audit trail of changes that can be tracked.
+The data model is described using [YAML][yaml], which is designed to be a "human friendly" data format, offering a more readable structure than such as XML/JSON, a reduced storage/processing footprint and in combination with Git provides an audit trail of changes that can be tracked.

 The [objects](./data/objects) folder contains definition for the specification, data objects as well as details of synthetic data parameters and validation rules that apply to each field within the object.
 At the moment, the validation definitions do not reference back to the stat-returns validation process.